Rayybird96/DSA301_TimeSeries/README.md

 2. Global average temperatures
 3. Sea levels

 Other indicators (either causal factors or outcomes) have been proposed, such as deforestation, droughts & species extinction.
-In our project, we seek to explore the effect of anthropogenic activities on climate change, determine if there are robust relationships between potential explanatory variables using explanatory time series models (eg. VAR, ARIMA-X, ARMA-X), and consider/test alternative explanations.
+In our project, we explore the effect of anthropogenic activities on climate change, determine if there are robust relationships between potential explanatory variables using explanatory time series models (eg. VAR, ARIMA-X, ARMA-X), and consider/test alternative explanations.

 # R
 ts_hw.R are my homework R scripts.